SK53/indicia-docs/site-building/iform/prebuilt-forms/dynamic-reports.rst

 Defining the form structure
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The form structure box allows you to type free text to define the page output.
-This text is parsed with 1 token per line and any unrecognised text is output as HTML into the page.
+The **Form Structure** box, in the **User Interface** section of a dynamic report's **Edit** tab, allows you to type free text to define the page output.
+This text is parsed with 1 token per line and any unrecognised text is output as HTML into the page which allows you to output static custom content of any nature.
 The structure of the page output can be defined using the following tokens, which are shared with the :doc:`other dynamic forms <dynamic-sample-occurrence>`.

 * ``=<section>=`` - any text wrapped in equals signs defines a section on the page.
 This maps to a tab if using tabbed output mode.